 In an article called Productivity, Lost Time, and the Power of AI to Make Search Easier, the author cites a 2001 IDC white paper on a study that showed “workers who manage, create, or edit documents for a company were spending up to 2.5 hours per day searching for what they needed”.
 The same article mentions another IDC white paper published in 2012 which found that of the 1,200 information workers and IT professionals surveyed, an average of 4.5 hours a week was spent looking for documents.
 That’s a lot of time wasted.

 Today, it’s still common to hear of HR departments all over the world handling dozens of inquiries from employees every day concerning holidays, sick leave, and compensation.
 As explained in the Benify e-book The Rise of HR, in the early days, HR professionals handled administrative tasks, helping employees with paperwork, and keeping track of vacation and other benefits.
 The future of work, however, will see HR professionals having the biggest impact on how we’ll work.

 Benify's total reward and employee benefits platform enables companies to centralise and automate the way they abedministrate processes from onboarding to benefits management or distributing data to local insurers, carriers and payrolls.
 The portal also reduces the number of inquiries to HR by allowing employees to access all their employment information all in one place saving time and resources both employer and employee.

 With the future of HR in mind, what processes can you automate to make things easier and, in turn, improve your own work-life balance?
-After all, work-life balance contributes to the overall employee experience.
+Here we share more employee engagement ideas to benefit the overall employee experience.

 Want to learn more about the employee experience?
 Download our e-book, “The New Employee Experience: How to maximise and optimise every step of the employee journey”.